heikkiket/gallery/README.md

 Basically you just reference every image with its path and then give it title, description and tags.
 This file is easy to write by hand and pretty human-readable as well, but you can also generate and handle it automatically.

-The idea here is that the whole gallery.toml is easily hackable so you (or others) can extend the system however you like.
+The idea here is that the whole library.toml is easily hackable so you (or others) can extend the system however you like.

 ## gallery command